Vulnerability of Machine Learning Approaches Applied in IoT-based Smart Grid: A Review: Future research directions

-From the perspective of power system, the reviewed studies usually have the assumption that the attacker has real-time and full knowledge of the power system.
+From the perspective of power systems, the reviewed papers usually have the assumption that the attacker has real-time and full knowledge of the power system.
 However, the assumption is so strong that might not be practical.
 For example, most adversarial attacks are constructed with specific system structures and parameters, which might change at a high frequency for the operation and control of the grid.
 Therefore, it is still an open problem to design adversarial attacks on MLsgAPPs when the attacker has incomplete and even zero knowledge of the power system.

-\textbf{\emph{Attack impact.}} The analysis of the impact on the operation of power systems caused by adversarial attacks on MLsgAPPs is an important issue.
-In \cite{wang2021blackboxnilm}, the authors prove that the resource-constraint attacker can cause infeasible operating conditions, loss of equipment, and large-scale load-shedding if the DRL-based operation and control are affected by adversarial examples.
+\textbf{\emph{Attack impact.}} The analysis of the impact of the adversarial attack on MLsgAPP on the operation of the power system is an important issue.
+In \cite{wang2021blackboxnilm}, it has been proved that the resource-constraint attacker can cause infeasible operating conditions, loss of equipment, and large-scale load-shedding if the DRL-based operation and control are affected by adversarial examples.
 However, the self-healing capability of the power system can defend against some adversarial attacks naturally.
-Considering the adversarial attack on the DL-based energy theft detection, the references \cite{li2020dletd} and \cite{li2020searchfromfree} show that it is the stolen profit that matters to construct adversarial examples rather than the divergence between the original and crafted measurements.
+Considering the adversarial attack on the DL-based energy theft detection, the studies \cite{li2020dletd} and \cite{li2020searchfromfree} show that it is the stolen profit that matters to construct adversarial examples rather than the divergence between the original and crafted measurements.

-Therefore, the adversarial attacks on MLsgAPPs are effective only if they cause explicit impacts such as economic loss, load shedding, generation dispatch, line overloading, nodal price change, etc. Actually, if the adversarial attacks do not cause any impact on the system's operation, they fail to achieve the goal of damaging the system.
+Therefore, the adversarial attacks on MLsgAPPs are effective only if they cause explicit impacts such as economic loss, load shedding, generation dispatch, line overloading, nodal price change, etc. If the adversarial attacks do not cause any impact on the system's operation, they fail to achieve the goal of damaging the system.
 In \cite{chen2022costoriented}, the operation cost is considered as the consequence caused by the adversarial attack on the ML-based inertial forecasting.
 Thus, the attacking goal is not to maximize the forecasting error but to approach the target operation cost.
 This is a reality for constructing adversarial attacks on MLsgAPPs.